tad-lispy/uvaga/readme.md

 Catch-22
 ========

-An online vicious circle gallery.
+An online gallery of vicious circles.

 What is this?
 -------------